beeva-arturomartinez/beeva-best-practices/big_data/redshift/README.md

 As long as each batch of new data follows the existing rows in your table, your data will be properly stored in sort order, and you will not need to run a vacuum.
 You don't need to presort the rows in each load because COPY sorts each batch of incoming data as it loads.

+##### Load Data using IAM role

+In order to avoid to expose your AWS Access Key and Secret Key in your queries it is a good practice to use a IAM Role.

+You must follow the next steps in order to use COPY command with a IAM Role:

+1. Create an IAM role for use with your Amazon Redshift cluster.
+2. Associate the IAM role with the cluster.
+3. Include the IAM role's ARN when you call the COPY command.

 ### User Defined Functions

 TBD

 ### Security